jasonwong-lab/LocusMasterTE/README.md

   --theta_prior THETA_PRIOR
                         Prior on θ.
 Equivalent to adding n non-unique reads.
                         (default: 200000)
-  --rescue_short RESCUE_SHORT
-                        To rescue features only captured by short, values can be given to 0 expression captured in long read.
-                        (default: 0)
-  --prior_change {all,theta,none}
-                        Integration of TPM counts from long reads.
-All represents change in both pi and theta.
-                        Change in theta influences only multimapping counts.
-                        None is equivalent to not integrating long read (default: none) --fraction_calc_mode_for_long {multi,subfamily}
-                        Subfamily calculates TPM fraction = TPM counts / TPM counts for each subfamily Multi calculates TPM fraction = TPM counts / TPM counts for only multimapped transcript per reads.
-                        (default: subfamily)
   --em_epsilon EM_EPSILON
                         EM Algorithm Epsilon cutoff (default: 1e-7) --max_iter MAX_ITER   EM Algorithm maximum iterations (default: 100)